I wrote this a week after Penny was born,

 I suddenly started having contractions three minutes apart for about two hours straight.

-I took a nap, and they continued every five to ten minutes for two days.
+nap, and they continued every five to ten minutes for two days.

-Phil was concerned I would overwork myself and go into labor early
+was concerned I would overwork myself and go into labor early

-(which we could not afford to do),
+not afford to do),

 so he asked me to take work off for the rest of the week.